ibm-cloud-docs/devsecops/devsecops-tutorial.md

 1. Store all of the secrets in a secrets management vault and manage them centrally from a single location.
 [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud) can help you to choose from various secrets management and data protection offerings.
 If you don't already have an instance of the secrets management vault provider of your choice, create one.
 1. Create a [Kubernetes cluster](/kubernetes/catalog/cluster/create){: external}.
 Be sure to select the **Free** pricing plan.
 The cluster might take some time to provision.
 As the cluster is created, it progresses through these stages: Deploying, Pending, and Ready.
 [Learn more.](/docs/containers?topic=containers-clusters).
 1. Create an [{{site.data.keyword.registrylong}} namespace](https://cloud.ibm.com/registry/namespaces){: external}. {{site.data.keyword.registrylong_notm}} provides a multi-tenant private image registry that you can use to store and share your container images with users in your {{site.data.keyword.cloud_notm}} account.
 Select the location for your namespace, and click **Create**.
 [Learn more.](/docs/Registry?topic=Registry-getting-started)
-1. Create an [image signing key](/docs/devsecops?topic=devsecops-cd-devsecops-image-signing) with the proper encoding to sign your application docker images.
+1. **Optional.** Create an [image signing key](/docs/devsecops?topic=devsecops-devsecops-image-signing) with the proper encoding to sign your application docker images.
 1. **Optional.** Create an [{{site.data.keyword.cloud_notm}} API key](https://cloud.ibm.com/iam/apikeys){: external}.
 Save the API key value by either copying, downloading it or adding it to your vault.
 Alternatively, you can create the API key during the template guided setup process.
 1. **Optional.** Validate that the [recommended IAM permissions](/docs/devsecops?topic=devsecops-cd-devsecops-iam-permissions) are assigned to corresponding integrations.
 1. **Optional.** [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started).